 One explanation for the taste difference could be colonialism.
-In an article on Slate.com French coffee shop owner Aleaume Paturle explains that in the past coffee from French colonies could be imported back to France duty-free and the crop planted in places like Vietnam and Laos was the Robusta variety rather than the more prized Arabica.
+In an article on Slate.com French coffee shop owner Aleaume Paturle explains that in the past, coffee from French colonies could be imported back to France duty-free and the crop planted in places like Vietnam and Laos was the Robusta variety rather than the more prized Arabica.
 Robusta, as the name suggests, is more hardy but the taste isn’t as rich and sometimes it’s over-roasted to give it more aroma.
-In general this makes for a more bitter, rougher taste, more notes of burnt wood and ashtray than chocolate or vanilla.
+In general this makes for a more bitter, rougher taste, with notes of burnt wood and ashtray rather than chocolate or vanilla.
 All the same if you buy some Segafredo in Italy it tends to have this same taste, compared to the smoother varieties from Lavazza or Illy.

 Coffee culture like we see in other places has been slow to catch on.
-Order un café and it’s a small shot, an express or better known by the Italian espresso.
+Order un café and it’s a small shot, an express, or better known worldwide by the Italian espresso.
 You can have varieties on this like a café serré which is like a ristretto in Italy or a café-au-lait which is a milk white coffee.
-But that’s about it, there’s not the same variety as you might find in a London or Melbourne coffee shop, a typical café in France is more of a bar and a communal space rather than the cloned assembly of exposed brickwork, led filament bulbs and vintage sofas you find all around the world.
+But that’s about it, there’s not the same variety as you might find in a London or Melbourne coffee shop, a typical café in France is more of a bar and a communal space rather than the cloned assembly of exposed brickwork, LED filament bulbs and ersatz vintage sofas you find all around the world.
 As for Wifi, it’s rare, maybe there’s payphone instead.
 For the cyclist though these dusty village cafés offer a quick pick-me-up and you can ask for a free carafe of water to fill your bottles up.
 Do it right and you can be sitting on terrace, browsing the house copy of L’Equipe on a stick and watching the world go by and personally this beats any single-estate-brew-artisanal coffee with a pattern made in the froth on top… although it’s even better to do this in Italy, read La Gazzetta and all for one Euro.